 A student officially notifies the college of his or her intent to withdraw from all classes.
 The date of the official notice is considered the last date of attendance and will be the date used for calculating the amount of financial aid to be returned.

 A student who receives all grades of "F" at the end of a semester or quit attending their classes is considered unofficially withdrawn.
-Instructors report the last recorded date of attendance for the student.
+Instructors report the last recorded date of attendance for all students.
 This will be the date used for calculating the amount of financial aid to be returned to the Federal Government.
 Students who quit attending or received all grades of "F" or "W" and had financial aid returned to the Federal Government will owe that amount back to Chadron State College.

 Meal plans are prorated based upon the number of weeks used.

 If you completely withdraw from CSC and you are a financial aid recipient, a portion of your financial aid must be returned to the Department of Education.
 This is part of the USDE guidelines for the Return of Title IV Funds requirements.
 Financial Aid recipients officially or unofficially withdrawing from Chadron State College prior to the expiration of 60% of the payment period (semester), the Return of Title IV requirements apply to you.
 For more information on the Return of Title IV refund policies, please contact us.
 If you officially or unofficially withdraw after 60% of the payment period you are considered to have earned 100% of your financial aid received.